 You shouldn’t be so hard on yourself.
+I’ve heard this more than I care to admit.
 No sentence makes me shut down faster, this sack of word stuffing comes in one ear, and shoots out the other.
 But in the last few months I have taken the time to sit down across from ideas, like realism and expectation, and look at them face-to-face, and I mean really take them out of the box and see why I might be hard on myself.

 I’m tired of holding on to what is not useful, and I’m done with clasping old constructs because I think they serve me.
 As time ticks ahead, life is going fast, and the flow is fantastic when it’s fluid, but frustrating when my brain doesn’t work like I want it to, when the dumb stuff doesn’t get done faster.
 Even as I’m writing this I’m thinking – Is this worth your time?
 Your attention?
 You know how slow you are.

-There are three things, which keep me chasing my own tail on the daily: indecision, unfamiliarity, and a lack of acceptance.
+There are three-things, which keep me chasing my own tail on the daily: indecision, unfamiliarity, and a lack of acceptance.
 My perfect To-Do list would read 1.)
 Pick-up Dry Cleaning 2.)
 Write Novel 3.)
-Buy Stamps.
+Buy Groceries.

 I spend a huge part of a lot of days thinking I’m not getting enough done, and the thought follows me like a kite tacked to my scapula.
-Always there.
-It’s like an inner “Life Coach.”
-Personified, it would be down on one-knee screaming in my face, “Come on!
+And it’s always there.
+I’ve come to believe it an inner “Life Coach,” but personified, it would be down on one-knee screaming in my face, “Come on!
 Gimme ten more!”

 I tried to cut this thinking out.
 I barely was able to get through an hour, so I tried harder.
 (I get the irony there.)
 I tried, and I did in fact string together a few hours on two consecutive days, and guess what?
 I got stuff done.
 There’s an addictive quality to this nagging, background noise, Life-Coach dynamic thing.
 It’s kind of mean, but I can’t stop.
 I am so busy trying to get everything done, that it creates a log jam to the prioritizing.
 Looking at this Not Enough issue is embarassing, because it’s sloppy with old instincts, like misguided vigor, ego, habitual self-deprecation, and uncapped neurosis.
 These habits don’t seem to make me more productive, and I’m starting to think they make me less.
 So here’s my new To Do list.